 Don’t tell your audience all the data points you have.
 Show them.
 This is the key to telling a compelling story.

-In this post, we are going to walk you through the eight steps it takes to tell a compelling story through data.
+In this post, we will walk you through the eight steps it takes to tell a compelling story through data.

 Brand storytelling would be much more fascinating if marketers thought more like journalists, who use publicly available data to provide new angles and insights to things that affect people’s lives.

-By using data, which people deem trustworthy, in your stories, it makes your brand more credible to readers.
-Here is a six step process for creating compelling stories with data.
+Using data, which people deem trustworthy, makes your brand more credible to readers in your stories.
+Here is a six-step process for creating compelling stories with data.

-All compelling data driven stories begin by asking a good question – one with quantifiable dimension.
+All compelling data-driven stories begin by asking a good question – one with a quantifiable dimension.

 In order to reach a good question, consider asking yourself one of the following two questions: